Why Saratoga

 Birthing centers: what matters

 El Camino Los Gatos is the closest L&D for Saratoga: 10 to 15 minutes south.
 Mother-Baby unit, but no NICU on-site; higher-acuity transfers go to El Camino Mountain View (Level III NICU) or Stanford Lucile Packard (Level IV NICU).
-For PPO families anticipating routine delivery, El Camino Los Gatos is the closest option.
+For PPO buyers anticipating routine delivery, El Camino Los Gatos is the closest option.

 For routine delivery requiring on-site NICU supportGood Samaritan San Jose (HCA, ~15-20 min east) or El Camino Mountain View (~15-25 min north) are the closer alternatives with NICU on-site.